 Once we cleared that up, she and I joked a bit:

-MICHAEL: Okay.
+MICHAEL: OK.
 Good interruption, Hilaria.

 HILARIA: Well, thank you.
 I come from a culture where we interrupt freely.